tetraprod/AI/README.md

 engine focuses on tone analysis and archetype emergence, BrainEngine can track additional knowledge or context.
 The chat GUI instantiates both engines so you can build on this example.

+An example datasheet for an optical engine is loaded at startup to demonstrate the memory system.
+You can find it in `datasheets/optical_engine_datasheet.json`.